 While it might make sense for you to reach out to an expert after a windfall or a dramatic change in your financial status, self-directed learning can be a better approach when you’re simply looking to take more control of your finances.

 It’s a great way to broaden your knowledge, challenge your beliefs, and follow your natural curiosity.
-And at the very least, if you do seek some expert help, you’ll have a solid foundation for considering any advice you get.
+And at the very least, if you seek some expert help, you’ll have a solid foundation for considering any advice you get.

 The main thing to consider when self-directing your learning is to focus your education around your financial goals and the specific path you want to take toward reaching your desired level of independence.